Lilapur Kalan: Geography

+This village is highly affected by the soil erosion caused by River Ganga during monsoon season.
+Every year it causes a loss of about 50 Ha of arable and fertile land.
+The greatest need of this village is pitching of Bank of river Ganga so that soil erosion can be avoided, and it can save the livelihood of the villagers those dependent on crop production only.

 History

 The village is also known for the curse of Lila Baba for that no dead is cremated from this village.
 The Pipal tree situated on the river banks has a small temple of the Lila baba.
 There is an interesting story related to the lila baba who died of protest against the jamindar of the village, whom he cursed and that proved true within a period of fortnight and the entire family of the landlord died.
 Later lila baba left the physical body due fasting as he took no food.
 Curse is just a myth, people need to fill the gap between rituals and truth for their own good.
-This village is highly affected by the soil erosion caused by River Ganga during monsoon season.
-Every year it causes a loss of about 50 Ha of arable and fertile land.
-The greatest need of this village is pitching of Bank of river Ganga so that soil erosion can be avoided and it can save the livelihood of the villagers those dependent on crop production only.